phuang1024/piano_video/docs/blog/plan.rst

 * ``pvgui``: This is a Python GUI application (with Tkinter) that most end users will launch.
 It provides a graphical interface to the API and kernel.
   **Invoked through the command** ``pvid``.

+End users can develop their own add-ons and install them.
+``pvgui`` manages user add-on installations.